US STOCKS-Wall St drops as Disney, Macy's lead rout in consumer stocks

 May 11 U.S. stocks fell on Wednesday as weak earnings reports from Walt Disney, Macy's and Fossil reverberated across the consumer sector.

-Department store chain Macy's tumbled 13.4 percent to $32.04, while watch maker Fossil sank as much as 34 percent to a six-and-a-half year low of $26.51 after the two companies slashed their full-year forecasts.
+Department store chain Macy's tumbled 12 percent to $32.58, while Fossil sank as much as 34 percent to a six-and-a-half year low of $26.51 after the two companies slashed their full-year forecasts.

-Eight of the 10 major S&P sectors were lower, led by the consumer discretionary index's 1.57 percent drop.
+Nine of the 10 major S&P sectors were lower, led by the consumer discretionary index's 1.42 percent drop.

 "We're getting a lot of news on U.S. consumers today and it isn't good news," said Kim Forrest, senior equity research analyst, Fort Pitt Capital Group in Pittsburgh.